-- Be accountable to the General Adult Consultant Psychiatrist in the locality. - Work closely with all members of the multidisciplinary team including performing joint assessments and reviews with nursing staff, occupational therapists, social workers and psychologists. - Have the opportunity to review patients under supervision. - Be involved in liaising with other parts of the psychiatric service, other directorates, and other agencies.
+- be clinically accountable to the Consultant Psychiatrist responsible for Minster ward - have a key relationship with their educational supervisor - work closely with all members of the multidisciplinary teams (Minster and IHTT): ward manager, nursing staff, occupational therapists, social workers and psychologists, support workers - Be involved in liaising with other parts of the mental health service, other directorates, and other agencies before).
+As part of the induction the F2 will be introduced to the workplace and informed of the requirements of the post, including on call commitments.